jpalardy/jpalardy.github.io/_posts/2014-05-30-unsorted-uniq.markdown

 Or, in English, print the current line if you've never seen it, and mark it seen.

-As an added bonus, this command doesn't have to process the whole file, it will print the new unique lines as they present themselves.
+As a bonus, this command doesn't have to process the whole file; it will print the new unique lines as they present themselves.